newrelic/newrelic-azure-functions/README.md

 Contributions to improve newrelic-azure-functions are encouraged!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 To execute our corporate CLA, which is required if your contribution is on behalf of a company, or if you have any questions, please drop us an email at open-source@newrelic.com.

+Here are some general guidelines
+1. PR owners should follow the code review process and standards team has established.
+1. Thorough testing must be done by PR owners to ensure the new feature works and has no regressions.
+1. Add/Update any applicable tests as part of the PR.
+1. Breakdown PRs into multiple PRs if needed to reduce chances of breaking changes.
+Specifically, refactoring efforts and new feature implementations should always be submitted as distinct PRs

 ## Community

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
 Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub: [Log forwarding](https://discuss.newrelic.com/tag/log-forwarding)